adarshadatta/Disrupt-AI/Hackathon-Guide.md

 # How do I prepare for the hackathon?

-It&#39;s all about project ideas and hackathon resources!
+It's all about project ideas and hackathon resources!
 Below are some suggestions to get you started with both.

 ## Ideas